mdn/content/files/en-us/web/api/gpubuffer/label/index.md

 ## Value

 A string.
-If this has not been previously set as described above, it will contain an empty string.
+If this has not been previously set as described above, it will be an empty string.

 ## Examples